What are the Best Tennis Racquets for Intermediate Players?

 Know The Different Racket Materials

-Most tennis rackets are made out of Graphite because it is a lightweight and powerful material.
+Most rackets are made out of Graphite because it is a lightweight and powerful material.
 Graphite is also very strong and durable, this allows tennis rackets to last a very long time despite being subject to abuse when used constantly.

 Other materials that can be made into tennis rackets are aluminum and titanium.
 Both of these materials provide comfort and decent power when hitting.